MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6512.1 Inn [Xnnn] [Ynnn] [Znnn] [Rnn]
 ```

 Probe a single point using an installed and connected touch probe.
-Target co-ordinates are specified using `X`, `Y` and `Z` and `R` can be used to override the number of retries rather than using the default value for the probe.
+Target coordinates are specified using `X`, `Y`, `Z`, and `R` and can be used to override the number of retries rather than using the default value for the probe.

-Probe position will be reported in the `mosPCX`, `mosPCY` and `mosPCZ` global variables, with no compensation for tool radius or deflection.
-Probe variance will be stored in the `mosPVX`, `mosPVY` and `mosPVZ` variables.
+Probe position will be reported in the `mosPCX`, `mosPCY`, and `mosPCZ` global variables without compensation for tool radius or deflection.
+Probe variance will be stored in the `mosPVX`, `mosPVY`, and `mosPVZ` variables.

 !!! warning
     **DO NOT** call this macro directly - use `G6512`.